Receive our ads and flyers by email, along with other special offers, events and promotions.

 Hamilton: 340 Highway 20 R.R. #1, Hamilton, ON L0R 1P0

 The TWM will operate on Saturdays in Milton/Hamilton from 10am to 3pm.
 Vendors are responsible to arrive at 9am to set up.
-The market will run for a 12‐week period January 12th to March 30th 2019
+The market will run for a eleven‐week period January 18th to March 28th 2020

 - Application and selection process